form-for/form-for/CONTRIBUTING.md

 # Contributing

-We'd love to have your contribution added to Jewell.
+We'd love to have your contribution added to form-for.
 If you decide to do so, please follow the [code of conduct](CODE_OF_CONDUCT.md)

+This repository is a monorepo controlled with [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and uses [oao](https://github.com/guigrpa/oao) to help publishing.

 ## Prerequisites